bagelcafe/chatgpt/README.md

 # chatgpt
-questin and answer with chatgpt and pdf files
+This is question and answer system with chatgpt based on pdf files.